DSA Bands Class Syllabi

 Purpose

-The purpose of this class is to provide a forum and venue to those who love making music and to provide a deep foundation, love and respect for America’s art form: jazz.
+The purpose of this class is to provide a forum and venue to those who love making music and to provide a deep foundation, love and respect for wind and percussion chamber music.

 Goals